 It isn’t often we have a window into the here and now of contributors to Scripture who have died.
 What Paul told Rick Joyner should act like a rein to pull up all those who quote him as if he is the be all and end all of New Testament Bible prophecy, wisdom, and knowledge.
 We must never forget, as the apostle Peter wrote, that Paul’s letters are by some ‘misunderstood and twisted’.
 I often correct Christian friends when they quote one of Paul’s letters but have understood or interpreted it erroneously.
 When I quote Yahshua’s words or his brother James’ letter in answer to what they have said, it is dismissed as unimportant or rationalized!
 (Who knows there is an evil spirit called Rationalization?)
 Yet the Bible IS Yahshua’s Word.
 And James was the head of the Yerushalem Church.
 He knew Yahshua all his life intimately, was present for the three-year ministry, Yahshua’s crucifixion and resurrection, and the birth of the early Church.

-James writes in his epistle many of the same points I make in this last series of posts that tomorrow night I complete.
+James writes in his epistle many of the same points I make in this last series of posts that tomorrow night I will complete.

 But whoso looketh into the perfect Law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed (JAMES 1:25).